 Criminal cases based on circumstantial evidence can be resolved in several ways in a work of fiction.
-Judges do not have that liberty.
-It would be in the fitness of things to assume, there is only one right way for them to interpret the ‘circumstances’.
+Judges do not have such liberty.
+It would be in fitness of things to assume, there is only one right way for them to interpret ‘circumstances’.

 in love forever,